getaroom/chef-couchbase/README.md

 ### Attribute Parameters

-* `id` - The id of the Couchbase node, typically "self"
+* `id` - The id of the Couchbase node, typically "self", defaults to the resource name
 * `database_path` - The directory the Couchbase node should persist data to
 * `username` - The username to use to authenticate with Couchbase
 * `password` - The password to use to authenticate with Couchbase